Perseverance refers to our ability to pursue a goal or passion over time, and stick with it if we encounter obstacles or setbacks.

 Perseverance and resilience are also closely related to our ability to learn from our failures.
 Perseverant and resilient people deal more productively with failure.

 Rather than being embarrassed or put off by it, they see it as a learning opportunity.
 While they will be disappointed by setbacks, they will always try to find out what went wrong.
-Genuinely curious in feedback, they incorporate it and adapt their behavior accordingly to avoid failing again in the future.
+Genuinely curious about feedback, they incorporate it and adapt their behavior accordingly to avoid failing again in the future.

 These people tend to have what the psychologist Carol S. Dweck calls a “growth mindset” rather than a “fixed mindset.”
-Dweck argues that a growth mindset is defined by a “passion for stretching yourself and sticking to it, even (or especially) when it’s not going well.”
-(2017, p.
-7)
+Dweck argues that a growth mindset is defined by a “passion for stretching yourself and sticking to it, even (or especially) when it’s not going well” (2017, p.
+7).